abdulqshabbir/whutz-app/README.md

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

+## Todo

+- [ ] Refactor all api calls behind custom hooks
+- [ ] handle error/success states of api calls with toast notifications
+- [ ] friend request once sent should have a pending state (either sent or yet to accept) and linking should only happen once friend accepts
+- [ ] support sending of file/pdf/audio/video formats
+- [ ] add e2e tests using playright or cypress
+- [ ] make it mobile responsive
+- [ ] add ability to create threads/channels that are public and users can subscribe to (will require changes at db level)

 ## How to run this project locally

 1. `git clone https://github.com/abdulqshabbir/whutz-app.git` (clone repo)